 Please do contact us for full details of the BA’s strategy, and how your company can benefit from membership.

 Bicycle Association member companies must commit themselves to the Bicycle Association Code of Practice, which sets out high standards of professionalism, business ethics and legal compliance.
 A grace period for new members is available, during which they can leverage the BA’s support services to help raise their compliance to match that of the best professionals in the industry.

-Phillip Darnton, the BA's executive director, explains:
+Phillip Darnton, the BA's Chairman, explains: